lesswind/OTP/README.md

-# OTP Guide
+# OTP Guide - r2

-*While not required in a technical sense, a hardmod is* **strongly** *recommended.*
+*While not a requirement anymore, a hardmod is still recommended.*

-For now, this guide is only *theoretically* possible without a hardmod.
-Quite a bit more testing will be needed before this is even relatively safe to use without one.

-If you are going to attempt this without one (do not - *random* **hard bricks** can and will happen, sometimes to a fault not of your own), follow all instructions to the letter and hope you are incredibly lucky.
-If you try this without a hardmod, do not complain when you end up with a multiple hundred dollar paperweight.

-**Seriously, do not attempt without a hardmod.**
+This guide should work without a hardmod in a relatively safe way.
+Thanks to the downgrades being done in emuNAND and a python script automating some of the risky edits for the New 3DS, the guide is mostly safe for use without a hardmod.

+If you are going to attempt this without one, know that there may be some issues in the first couple days after the release of this revision and you should wait a while to ensure no serious errors made their way into the guide.

 ## Introduction